 The kitty cats are once again given some snuggles and their condos are freshened up.
 Afternoon individual time in the pouncing room starts now for any kitty opting for this.
 Noon time snacks are provided if requested.

 Once afternoon daycare has wrapped up, the other canine hotel guests are individually let outside for another exercise period.
 Dinner is then served.
 After dinner is digested, dogs are then turned out again by 7 pm.
-The ‘O’-Team is present in the hotel until 7 pm.
-Although the hospital is closed at 9 pm, we are staffed until 10 pm weekdays.
-A final turnout for all dogs in the hotel is between 8 and 10 pm.
-The dogs and cats are then tucked in and lights out for the night by 10.
+The ‘O’-Team is present in the hotel until 8:30 pm and a final turnout for all dogs is by 8:30.
+The dogs and cats are then tucked in and lights out for the night.